 This post may contain affiliate links.

-Help your child become familiar with their name in print with this insect-themed name recognition activity.
+Help your child become familiar with their name in print with this hands-on insect-themed name recognition activity.
 It’s perfect for spring and summer learning.

 I want her to be able to recognize her name and the letters that make up her name.
 I want her to know she’s important and learning her name is part of that.

 That’s why this I’m a Little Buggy summer name recognition activity is so great!
 It combines her two favorite things right now, summer and her name!

 This activity is perfect for any toddler, homeschool, preschool, Per-K or Kindergarten classroom.

 • I’m a Little Buggy Printable (click the link to download)

 The first thing I did was cut out enough bugs for each letter in her name.
 Then I helped Grace color the leaf and bugs.

 As we were doing that we talked about letters and went over the letters in her name.
 While we were talking I wrote her name on the I’m a Little Buggy printable.